harrykimpel/newrelic-logs-azure-webjob/README.md

 This work is inspired by https://github.com/cignium/LogForwarder.
 I used this as a basis and modified in order to adopt to New Relic Logs solution.

-The idea is to run this as a Azure App Service WebJob or Extension.
+The idea is to run this as an Azure App Service WebJob or Extension.
 It sends logs from a file in your Azure App Service to New Relic.

 ## Gettting Started